Elizabeth Fearne Bonsall: Career

 Bonsall taught at the Pennsylvania Academy of the Fine Arts.
 One of her students was Elizabeth Wentworth Roberts.

 Bonsall specialized in paintings of animals.
 She wrote the story Winter at the Zoo, which Bonsall and A. Doring illustrated.
 It appeared in the November 1892 issue of St. Nicholas Magazine.
 Bonsall created illustrations of spiders for Henry Christopher McCook's American Spiders and their Spinningwork: A Natural History of the Orbweaving Spiders of the United States, with Special Regard to their Industry and Habits, which was published in 1893.
 She drew almost all of the spider plates, according to Cook's preface in the atlas.

-At the 1897 The Pittsburgh International Exhibition of Contemporary Painting and Sculpture, Bonsall exhibited Portrait and Hot Milk.
+At the 1897 Pittsburgh International Exhibition of Contemporary Painting and Sculpture, Bonsall exhibited Portrait and Hot Milk.
 She was a member of The Plastic Club.
 When its fall exhibition was held in 1898, her work and that of other of Pyle's former students—such as Elizabeth Shippen Green, Jessie Willcox Smith, Charlotte Harding, Violet Oakley, and Angela De Cora—were singled out.
 A poster of Bonsall's was exhibited in the January 1899 exhibition, and along with works of other club members, gained special attention within the art community.
 She exhibited at the summer show at the Worcester Art Museum in 1901.

 Bonsall illustrated Mabel Humphrey's The Book of the Cat (1903), which is a collection of stories of the adventures of cats and kittens.
 Of her illustrations, The Book News Monthly wondered if she might be a Rosa Bonheur in the making.
 In 1904, The Book of the Dog was published with her full-page colored illustrations of Alice Calhoun Haines' stories and verses.
 Her prints of The Cat and The Dog were sold in Life magazine and The Bookseller, Newsdealer and Stationer in 1905.
 Elizabeth Shippen Green and Jessie Willcox Smith's illustration of The Child was also sold in both publications that year.
 Bonsall's illustrations appeared in Harper's Magazine in 1907 and 1908.
 She illustrated a book for the School for the Deaf entitled Stories in Prose and Rhyme and Nature Lessons for Little Children that was published in 1912.
 The same year, The Cat was published, edited by Agnes Repplier and illustrated by Bonsall.

 Both Elizabeth and Mary Bonsall exhibited at the 1920 exhibition of The Plastic Club.
 Elizabeth's works were exhibited during Philadelphia's Artists' Week in April 1922.

 In 1927, she illustrated The Pied Piper of Hamlin, a Children's Story.
 The book is the story of the rat-infested town of Hamelin, Germany and the pied piper who lures rodents to the river to drown with the sound of his music.
 The Delaware Art Museum states of her illustrations, "Bonsall's vivid brushstroke suggests the frenetic scramble at the sound of the piper."

 Papers about her career, including exhibition catalogs, artist's statements, publications, brochures, and reviews are held at the Smithsonian Libraries.